gradle/gradle/subprojects/docs/src/samples/compositeBuilds/basic/README.md

 ### Using separate composite build

 It is also possible to create a separate composite build that includes both the `my-app` and `my-utils` builds.
-This approach allows any number of build composites can be defined and persisted for the same set of builds.

 ```
 rootProject.name='my-composite'